fallahn/AVRpp/readme.txt

 Example:
 --------

 To use the clock class first initialise the timer at the beginning of main().
 This is important, it sets up the chip's clock speeds and creates an interrupt used by the class.
-To configure the timer for a specific chip, see Clock::Init() in Clock.cpp.
+To configure the timer for a specific chip, see Clock constructor in Clock.cpp.

 void main()